 Also on this special night, We make a batch of dough without the cinnamon and we use them for dinner!

 Simply omit the cinnamon when making the dough, and do all else the same.

 We top them with taco meat, cut up lettuce, fresh cut tomatoes from the garden, and sprinkle on cheddar cheese and you have a delicious warm open faced Taco.
 (Well that’s what I call them).

-So whether you go to a County Fair or not I hope you’ll enjoy making Elephant Ears this summer-time fair favorite of ours!!
+So whether you go to a County Fair or not I hope you’ll enjoy making Elephant Ears this summer as we do !!